suryanox/crumble/docs/decisions/README.md

-# tradeoffs.md — why i did things this way
+# tradeoffs — why i did things this way

 notes to self. not a spec, just the reasoning so I don't forget it later.